datastaxdevs/workshop-ai-as-api/README.md

 curl -XPOST localhost:8000/predictions -d '{"texts": ["Click HERE for the chance to WIN A FREE ANVIL", "Mmmm, it seems a really top-notch place!
 The photos made me hungry..."]}' -H 'Content-Type: application/json' | python -mjson.tool curl -XPOST localhost:8000/predictions -d '{"texts": ["Click HERE for the chance to WIN A FREE ANVIL", "A new sentence!"], "echo_input": false}' -H 'Content-Type: application/json' | python -mjson.tool

+# also as GET out of convenience
+curl "localhost:8000/prediction?text=rrr&skip_cache=true"

 ```